brightcove/brightcove-player-sdk-ios/README.md

 Handling network interruptions and slowdowns
 --------------------------------------------

-When the application experiences network interruptions, the AVPlayer used by the the BCOVPlaybackController may stop attempting to recover if the interruption lasts too long.
+When the application experiences network interruptions, the `AVPlayer` used by the `BCOVPlaybackController` may stop attempting to recover if the interruption lasts too long.
 If this occurs, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventFailedToPlayToEndTime` event.
 When this event occurs, playback **will not** recover automatically.
 In order to recover from this event, you will need to detect when the network recovers in your client code.

-Once you have determined that the network has recovered, you can use `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:` to re-initialize the player.
+Once you have determined that the network has recovered, you can use `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:]` to re-initialize the player.
 You will need to keep track of where you want to resume to.
 The player will make its best effort to suppress lifecycle events and progress events, in order to prevent ads from replaying or from analytics being interfered with.

-Upon calling `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:`, the player will send a lifecycle event of type `kBCOVPlaybackSessionLifecycleEventResumeBegin`. `kBCOVPlaybackSessionLifecycleEventResumeComplete` will be sent if this action succeeds, otherwise `kBCOVPlaybackSessionLifecycleEventResumeFail` will be sent.
+Upon calling `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:]`, the player will send a lifecycle event of type `kBCOVPlaybackSessionLifecycleEventResumeBegin`. `kBCOVPlaybackSessionLifecycleEventResumeComplete` will be sent if this action succeeds, otherwise `kBCOVPlaybackSessionLifecycleEventResumeFail` will be sent.

-You must wait before calling `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:` a second time until you have received either `kBCOVPlaybackSessionLifecycleEventResumeComplete` or `kBCOVPlaybackSessionLifecycleEventResumeFail` from the previous call.
+You must wait before calling `- [BCOVPlaybackController resumeVideoAtTime:withAutoPlay:]` a second time until you have received either `kBCOVPlaybackSessionLifecycleEventResumeComplete` or `kBCOVPlaybackSessionLifecycleEventResumeFail` from the previous call.
 You may wish to impose a retry limit, before giving the user a message that their network is too unstable.

-When the AVPlayer is still able to access the network, but the video stalls because the network is too slow, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackStalled` event.
+When the `AVPlayer` is still able to access the network, but the video stalls because the network is too slow, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackStalled` event.
 When playback is able to resume, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackRecovered` event.
 These events only cover the case where normal playback stopped and does not cover buffering that occurs during a seek or initial load of the video.

 When the video is initially loading, when a seek occurs, or when playback stalls due to a slow network, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackBufferEmpty` event.
 When playback is able to resume,  the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackLikelyToKeepUp` event.
 You may wish to implement a loading spinner in this case.